 3. Proposed research project (qualification, description, objectives and methodology).

 4. Proposed thesis supervisor.

-The Faculty of Business Studies at the Catholic Institute (FBS-CI) in accordance with the Doctoral School Steering Committee of UIC defines the admission procedures and criteria for the corresponding doctoral programme.
+The Faculty of Law and Business Studies at the Catholic Institute (FLBS-CI) in accordance with the Doctoral School Steering Committee of UIC defines the admission procedures and criteria for the corresponding doctoral programme.